 Real-time parking lot occupancy detection recently gained a lot of importance.
 Solutions based on computer vision showed good performance in terms of accuracy and can be implemented using existing camera networks.
 Deep Learning is used to detect vacant parking lots over multiple cameras.

-Novel Edge AI capabilities make it possible to analyze visuals close to the sensing devices without the need of transmitting video streams to a central controller to acquire, encode, analyze, and process the images.
+Novel Edge AI capabilities make it possible to analyze visuals close to the sensing devices without the need to transmit video streams to a central controller to acquire, encode, analyze, and process the images.
 Hence, distributed parking lot occupancy detection yields better performance also in terms of overall energy efficiency and accuracy.

 Other Smart City Computer Vision Applications

-• Recognize incorrectly placed electric bikes, scooters, other vehicles
+- Recognize incorrectly placed electric bikes, scooters, and other vehicles

 Get started with Computer Vision in Smart City

 The opportunity for computer vision in smart city use cases is largely untapped.
-Novel technologies such as robust Deep Learning models that can be easily re-applied in a wide range of situations and Edge AI capabilities that make computer vision scalable in real-time use cases have great potential to provide significant economic value to societies and cities.
+Novel technologies like robust Deep Learning models can be easily re-applied in a wide range of situations and capabilities.
+This makes computer vision scalable in real-time use cases have great potential to provide significant economic value to societies and cities.

-Check out Viso Suite, the state-of-the-art computer vision infrastructure solution that offers scalable low-code/no-code tools to rapidly build and test such computer vision applications and run entire Edge AI systems on fully managed infrastructure.
+Check out Viso Suite, the state-of-the-art computer vision infrastructure solution that offers scalable automated features to rapidly build and test such computer vision applications and run entire Edge AI systems on fully managed infrastructure.

 Find more computer vision applications in related sectors: